PetmeetlyPetmeetly

 The Cavalier King Charles Spaniel may be the most affectionate lap dog there is, and it is also the one breed where health testing is not optional.
 Two inherited diseases are common enough that the breeder you choose matters more than anything else.

-This guide leads with that, then covers the temperament, the colors, and a fair price.
-The Cavaliers listed above update as sellers add new ones, so read on before you send anyone a deposit.
+This guide leads with that, then covers the temperament, the colors, and what the price should tell you.
+Read it before you send anyone a deposit.

 The two health problems every buyer must understand